Lachlan McNeil (wrestler)

-Lachlan McNeil is a Canadian freestyle wrestler and folkstyle wrestler from North York, Ontario, Canada.
+Lachlan Bogart McNeil (born January 19, 2001) is a Canadian freestyle wrestler and folkstyle wrestler who competes at 65 kilograms.
 During his professional career Lachlan has won two Canadian Freestyle titles earning the right to represent Team Canada at the 2022 World Wrestling Championships.
 He was a silver medalist at the 2022 Commonwealth Games in Birmingham, England.
-Lachlan also wrestles for The University of North Carolina at Chapel Hill.
+Lachlan also wrestled for The University of North Carolina at Chapel Hill.
+He is currently in the transfer portal for the 2025-26 season.

 Freestyle career

 Lachlan wrestled at the 2022 World Wrestling Championships representing team Canada.
 He earned a silver medal at the 2022 Commonwealth Games.
 He earned a bronze medal at the 2022 Grand Prix of Spain.

+In 2024, he competed at the Pan American Wrestling Olympic Qualification Tournament held in Acapulco, Mexico hoping to qualify for the 2024 Summer Olympics in Paris, France.
+He was eliminated in his third match.

 College career

-All-American at the 2023 NCAA Division I Wrestling Championships for the University of North Carolina.
-Finished third at the 2023 ACC Wrestling Championships.
+McNeil became an NCAA All-American at the 2023 NCAA Division I Wrestling Championships for the University of North Carolina.
+He finished third at the 2023 ACC Wrestling Championships.

+Personal life

+McNeil's father Calum McNeil competed in the 1992 Olympics in men's freestyle wrestling for Great Britain.
+His younger brother, Gregor McNeil, attends McMaster University and also competes internationally for Canada.